siddmittal/GEMpRF/README.md

 To understand the theoretical foundations and details of how the software works, please refer to our paper: 👉[Mittal et al (2025), ](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1)*[GEM-pRF: GPU-Empowered Mapping of Population Receptive Fields for Large-Scale fMRI Analysis](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1)*

----

 ##  📖 Documentation

 An official documentation is coming soon!
 Meanwhile, to get the mathematical foundation of the software, you may refer to the [GEM-pRF paper](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1).

----

 ## 🚀 Installation

-GEM-pRF is written as a **standalone plug-and-play software**.
-It comes with an XML configuration file.
-Once you configure your XML file (see [sample config](https://github.com/siddmittal/GEMpRF/blob/main/gem/configs/analysis_configs/analysis_config.xml)), you can directly run the software.

 ### Step-by-Step Guide